hubert-leterme/weaklensing_uq/README.md

 Install `wlmmuq` library, provided in this repository, with `pip install .`.

-#### Additional packages

-To run Wiener and MCALens algorithms, the following packages must be installed manually.

-- `pycs` library, from the `cosmostat` repository (https://github.com/CosmoStat/cosmostat).
-Tested with commit nb `3eff4935bc3cd2368844c67452e429e0f4e7a127`.
-If `python -m pip install .` fails, simply specify the path to the git repository in `config.yml` (see below).
-Otherwise, leave it blank.

-- `pysparse` Python bindings, from the `Sparse2D` repository (https://github.com/CosmoStat/Sparse2D).
-Only needed for MCALens.
-Tested with commit nb `3f9d54863765980299cfe92e0624ba93ed7ff02b`.

 #### Configuration file

 Update `config.yml` provided at the root of this repository, to configure data directories and file paths: